Reviewing the charity, Breast Cancer Research Foundation

 Results: What Does the Charity Report?

-For research being conducted in 2022-2023, BCRF has distributed $53 million in grants to 255 researchers from universities and medical institutions in the United States and other countries.
+For research being conducted over 2024-2025, BCRF is funding $70 million in grants to over 260 researchers at universities and medical institutions in the United States and other countries.
 Its website has profiles for each grantee including descriptions of their current specific areas of study that are being funded by BCRF grants.

 BCRF reports on research progress in articles that it publishes on its blog, The Progress Report and on its podcast, Investigating Breast Cancer.
-Recent articles on the blog include:
+Recent updates include, for example:

 *Sources: BCRF’s website, audited financial statements and IRS Form 990